 The University also has a Carer's Leave Policy, a Flexible Working Policy and Procedure, and a range of other useful policies, which can be found via Human Resources.

 The following links provide a vast range of resources for considering equality issues in science, technology, engineering maths and medicine (STEMM):

-- The Department of Applied Sciences is a member of the ACT project Life Science Community of Practice.
+- The School of Applied Sciences is a member of the ACT project Life Science Community of Practice.

 - Daphne Jackson Trust – support to scientists returning to research after a break

 - GenPort – a developing internet portal for gender equality and excellence in science, technology or innovation